Summer isn’t complete without my favorite vegetarian dish; Keto Zoodles with Walnut Pesto. Easy and delicious!

 This is the million-dollar question, my friend.
 For years, I made Zoodles, and they ended up a pile of mush before I even got to add the sauce.
 It was so frustrating and such a waste.
 I’ve developed some tricks to make the crispiest, non-soggy Zoodles, so pay attention to these steps and follow them to a T to make sure you get the best out of this recipe!

-Look for Zuccchni that are fresh and firm, that doesn’t look like they have gone through world war 2 and that don’t have a lot of bruises and dents in them.
+Look for Zuccchni that are fresh and firm, that don’t look like they have gone through world war 2, and that doesn’t have a lot of bruises and dents in them.

 Zoodle the zucchinis onto a large kitchen towel.

 This will make the next steps easier.
 The key to crisp Zoodles is to remove as much water from them as possible.
 If you make them straight on the kitchen towel, you can spread them out and let them soak.

 Not too much but not too little.
 1/2 tsp of salt for about 3 zucchinis is good.

 Mix the salt into the zoodles and spread them out evenly on the towel to soak.

 Make sure you don’t pile the zoodles on top of each other.
 You want to give them room to “sweat out” excess water.